0xPr0f/RealmClash/webapp/README.md

 When a character dies in a team (H = 0), the game would end and the winner would be the last man standing.

 check `/Images/gameimages` in the root project github for nice pictures or a match pictures e.t.c
-green dot = active character after calling switch character
+green dot = active character after calling switch character.
+To play a character, click on it and the card will rise up to indicate it has been selected for play (like card 5 in the image below).

 ![Game Room Details](../Images/gameimages/gamedetails.png)